shopware/docs/guides/plugins/plugins/storefront/reacting-to-cookie-consent-changes.md

 ## Prerequisites

-This guide was built upon both the [plugin base guide](../plugin-base-guide.md) as well as the [Adding a cookie to the consent manager guide](add-cookie-to-manager.md), so make sure to know those beforehand.
-Also nice to know is the guide about [Reacting to javascript events](reacting-to-javascript-events.md), since this will be done here, same as how to create and load a JavaScript file in the first place, which can be found [here](add-custom-javascript.md).
+This guide was built upon both the [Plugin base guide](../plugin-base-guide.md) as well as the [Adding a cookie to the consent manager](add-cookie-to-manager.md) guide, so make sure to know those beforehand.
+Also nice to know is the guide about [Reacting to javascript events](reacting-to-javascript-events.md), since this will be done here, same as how to [create and load a JavaScript](add-custom-javascript.md) file in the first place, which can be found.

 ## Reacting to cookie configuration changes via JavaScript